avast/PurpleDome/doc/source/basics/background.rst

     * Metasploit attacks
 * Data collection: Attack log and sensor data in parallel with timestamps for matching events
 * Vulnerability plugins: Modify the targets before the attack
+* Sensor plugins: Write a simple wrapper around your sensor and integrate it into the experiments

 Components
 ==========

-The command line tools are the way you will interact with Purple Dome the most.
+The command line tools are the way you will interact with Purple Dome.
 Those are described in the *CLI* chapter.

 The experiments are configured in YAML files, the format is described in the *configuration* chapter.
 You will also want to create some target VMs.
 You can do this manually or use Vagrant.
 Vagrant makes it simple to create Linux targets.
 Windows targets (with some start configuration) are harder and have an own chapter.